snakemake/snakemake/docs/snakefiles/rules.rst

         shell:
             "..."

-Here, the value the function ``get_mem_mb`` returns grows linearly with the number of threads.
+Here, the value that the function ``get_mem_mb`` returns, grows linearly with the number of threads.
 Of course, any other arithmetic could be performed in that function.

-Both threads and resources can be defined (or overwritten) upon invocation (without modifying the workflow code) via `--set-threads` and `--set-resources`, see :ref:`user_manual-snakemake_options` and via workflow profiles, see :ref:`profiles`.
+Both threads and resources can be defined (or overwritten) upon invocation (without modifying the workflow code) via `--set-threads` and `--set-resources`, see :ref:`user_manual-snakemake_options`.
+Or they can be defined via workflow :ref:`profiles`, with the variables listed above in the signature for usable callables.
-To quickly exemplify the latter, you could provide the following workflow profile in a file ``profiles/default/config.yaml`` relative to the Snakefile or the current working directory:
+You could, for example, provide the following workflow profile in a file ``profiles/default/config.yaml`` relative to the Snakefile or the current working directory:

 .. code-block:: yaml

+    set-threads:
+        b: 3
     set-resources:
         b:
             mem_mb: 1000

-to set the memory requirement of rule ``b`` to 1000 MB.
+to set the requirements for rule ``b`` to 3 threads and 1000 MB.

 .. _snakefiles-standard-resources: